-Here’s a quick guide to preparing Hatch peppers, the prized chile peppers from New Mexico grown in the fertile soil along the Rio Grande.
-The yearly harvest is always cause for celebration!
+Here’s a quick guide to Hatch green chile peppers, the prized chiles from New Mexico grown in the fertile soil along the Rio Grande.
+The yearly harvest is always cause for celebration, and the following Hatch peppers basics include how to buy, store, and prep them, as well as some info on heat levels.

 Rows and rows of mild, medium, hot, and extra hot peppers thrive in the river valley.
 The following is adapted from Melissa’s Hatch Pepper Cookbook, by Sharon Hernandez, Chef Ida Rodriguez, & Chef Tom Fraker, ©2021.
 Reprinted by permission of Melissa’s Produce: